ezha8129/ezha8129_9103_tut4/README.md

 Using Perlin Noise can help achieve the desired effect by introducing controlled randomness and motion to the particles in the system (Khan Academy, n.d.).
 The particles can move and flow in a way that appears natural and visually interesting.

 #### 3. Example of coding technique in action
 The screenshot below utilises Perlin Noise and particle system to generate the output so that the particles move in a uniform manner.
+This is similar to the output described in Part 1 to create a flow.

 The link for the example code and output can be found [here](https://openprocessing.org/sketch/723240 "Light Pool").